sted/smoothdb/README.md

 * SmoothDB is in development and alpha quality.
 Prefer PostgREST for now, which is rock solid
 * SmoothDB is faster and has a lower CPU load
 * It is written in Go
-* Can be used both stand-alone and as a library (my main motivation for writing this)
+* Can be used both stand-alone and as a library (the main motivation for writing this)
-* It also supports DDL (create / alter / drop databases, tables, manage constraints, roles, etc)
+* It also supports DDL operations (create / alter / drop databases, tables, manage constraints, roles, etc)
-* Supports multiple databases
+* Supports multiple databases with a single instance

 See [TODO.md](TODO.md) for the many things to be completed.
 Please create issues to let me know your priorities.